 Many camcorders and high-end video decks record timecode, which marks specific frames with unique addresses.
-Timecode is important whenever you want to capture exactly the same frames that were identified or captured previously, as in the following tasks:
+Timecode is important whenever you want to capture the same frames that were identified or captured previously, as in the following tasks:

 You want to log clips before you capture them.